reSHARMA/AC4A/tasks.md

 - [ ] 10.
 Show me all my meetings for this month.
 I need to prepare my monthly report.

 ### Wallet Tasks
-- [ ] 1.
+- [X] 1.
 I need the PIN for my Amex Gold card ending in 1234.
 I'm at the store and can't remember it.
-- [ ] 2.
+- [X] 2.
 Which of my credit cards ends with 9005?
 I need to update my online shopping account.
-- [ ] 3.
+- [X] 3.
 I just got a new Venture X card.
 Can you add it to my wallet?
 The number is 4532 7890 1234 5678, expiry 12/26, PIN 2468.
-- [ ] 4.
+- [X] 4.
 I lost my old Chase card.
 Please remove it from my wallet.
-- [ ] 5.
-My Amex card's expiry date needs to be updated to 05/27.
+- [X] 4.
+My Amex card's expiry date needs to be updated to 04/27.
 Can you update that for me?
-- [ ] 6.
+- [X] 6.
 I need to see all my credit cards.
 I'm applying for a loan and need to list my active cards.
-- [ ] 7.
-What's the billing zip code for my Visa card ending in 4321?
+- [X] 7.
+What's the billing zip code for my Visa Express card ending in 4321?
 I need it for an online purchase.
-- [ ] 8.
-I need the full card number for my Mastercard.
+- [X] 8.
+I need the full card number for my Chase Sapphire Preferred card.
 I'm making a large purchase and need to verify the details.
 - [ ] 9.
-I want to change the PIN for my Discover card to 1357.
+I want to change the PIN for my Discover Reward "DEReward" card to 1357.
 Can you update that for me?
 - [ ] 10.
 Can you list all my active credit cards?
 I need to review my credit accounts.

 ### Expedia Tasks